 Over the course of the past few weeks, I’ve had a flurry of phone calls from people who are trying to discover their career direction.
 A few are in senior leadership roles and they feel that their lives are lacking purpose, a couple are people who own businesses who are unsure about what’s next and another is a lawyer who has come through an extensive period of study only to discover that she doesn’t love the career path she’s chosen.

-If you looked at each of these people from the outside, you’d see them as very successful.
-I’m guessing that many of their colleagues and acquaintances don’t even know that they’re struggling.
+If you looked at each of these people from the outside, you’d perceive each of them as successful.
+My guess is that their colleagues and acquaintances probably wouldn’t even know that they’re struggling.

 Like all of my clients, they are intelligent, capable people.
 They care about finding work they love, doing a job well and they want to make a difference.
 They’re also practical and they know that it isn’t always possible to find a career path that meets every one of their needs.

-1. Stop believing it’s a cop-out if you’re not completely in love with what you do
+It’s not a cop-out if you’re not in love with what you do

 If it’s unrealistic to pursue the role of your dreams right now, find a role where you enjoy a reasonable percentage of what you do (70% is good!), try to feel a sense of connection with the people around you and do your best to achieve a degree of balance so you have time for other things you enjoy in life.
 You may also find that this is a time where you can set yourself up financially to find a different career direction down the track.